Corgis bark so much that neighbors can easily become frustrated by their relentless barking especially when left outside in the yard for too long.

 Now That You Know...

 As seen, corgis have their own good reasons to bark.
 As dogs bred for herding, they are naturally prone to being vocal.
-Here are some tips to reduce your corgi's barking.
+This is deeply ingrained in their doggy DNA.
+Now that you know why corgis bark so much, here are some tips to reduce your corgi's barking.

 - Provide an outlet for your corgi's natural instincts.
 You can enroll him in herding trials if there is a herding club in your area.
 No herding club?
 Learn about the fun sport of Treibball.